NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 ## Using undo and redo

-It's common while exploring and cleaning a dataset to discover after you've made a change that you really should have done something else first.
+It's common while exploring and cleaning a dataset to discover that, after you've made a change, you really should have done something else first.
 OpenRefine provides `Undo` and `Redo` operations to make this easy.

 > ## Exercise 1.2
 >
 > 1. Click where it says `Undo / Redo` on the left side of the screen.
 All the changes you have made so far are listed here.
-> 2. Click on the step that you want to go back to, in this case go back one step to before you had done the text to date transformation.
+> 2. Click on the step that you want to go back to, in this case, go back one step to before you had done the text-to-date transformation.
-> 3. Visually confirm that the date column now only contains the original dates without timestamps.
+> 3. Visually confirm that the date column now contains only the original dates, without timestamps.
 > 3. Notice that you can still click on the later steps to `Redo` the actions.
 Redo the date transformation by clicking on this step.
 {: .challenge}